Stomper10/CheXpert/README.md

 Now the dataset is ready.
 You have to place `CheXpert-v1.0-small` directory and `CheXpert_DenseNet121.ipynb` file(or `CheXpert_DenseNet121.py`) at the same location unless you modify the path in the source code.

 # 2. Run the Code
 If you want to use `.ipynb` file, run `CheXpert_DenseNet121.ipynb` file.
 If you want `.py` file instead, `CheXpert_DenseNet121.py` is also ready for you.
 Same contents with the different file extensions.
-Maybe you need to install `PyTorch` and `Bar` packages before you run the code.
+Maybe you need to install `PyTorch` and `barbar` packages before you run the code.

 # 3. Results
 You may get training & validation losses and ROC curves for results.
 You can also check the computational costs.
 Saved model and ROC curve `.png` files are saved in the `Results` directory(I manually moved saved model and `.png` files after creating `Results` directory).
 Let me just show you the ROC curves here.

 ![](https://github.com/Stomper10/CheXpert/blob/master/Results/ROCfor10%25.png)

-This table below shows a comparison with original paper results(used 10% of the training dataset).
+This table shows a comparison with original paper results(used 10% of the training dataset).

 Observation | Experiment AUC | Paper AUC | Difference
 :-: | :-: | :-: | :-: